waldronmatt/musicWebTemplate/README.md

 3) Substitute your picture name in class "music-hero" in style.css

 To add featured songs:
-1) Edit your song using a DAW into a 30 second clip preview to optomize load and streaming time
+1) Edit your song using a DAW into a 30 second clip preview to optimize load and streaming time
 2) Place the songs in dir /music
 3) Edit array var "files" in musPlayer.js
 4) To add a song in the array, use the following format: "Your Song Title.mp3"